This article contains affiliate links. If you make a purchase through these links, we may earn a small commission at no extra cost to you. Learn more.

 This loop starts and ends in Austin, covering roughly 350 miles through the heart of the Hill Country.
 The sweet spots for this time of year: the wildflower corridors along US-290 and TX-16, the spring-fed rivers at Wimberley and Kerrville, and the quiet backroads around Utopia and Vanderpool that most RV travelers skip entirely.
 Don't skip them.

 Keep rigs under 35 feet for the FM roads.
 Most state park sites accommodate up to 40 feet on the main loops, but some of the best sites have 30-foot soft caps.
-When in doubt, call ahead.
+When in doubt, call ahead — the park rangers are usually candid about what actually fits.

 Day 1–2: Austin to Fredericksburg via the Wildflower Corridor

 Leave Austin heading west on US-290.
 This is ground zero for bluebonnets — the 70-mile stretch between Austin and Johnson City is where Lady Bird Johnson's Highway Beautification Act did its finest work.
 Slow down.
 Stop at every turnout.
-Seriously.
+The mistake I see most first-timers make is treating this stretch like a drive-through instead of the destination it actually is.

 Lyndon B. Johnson State Park in Stonewall makes an ideal first night.
-It's 2.5 miles east of Fredericksburg and offers 48 RV sites with water and electric hookups at just $20-25/night.
+It's 2.5 miles east of Fredericksburg and offers a solid spread of RV sites with water and electric hookups — spring 2026 rates run approximately $20-25/night, which is typical for Texas state parks.
 The park sits on the Pedernales River, and the wildflower meadows on the park grounds rival anything you'll see from the highway.
 Book through Texas State Parks — availability opens 90 days out, and spring weekends fill fast.

 Day 2 is for Fredericksburg.
 Main Street is Texas Hill Country's answer to a European village: German bakeries, wine tasting rooms, antique shops, and that specific mix of Texas twang and Old World charm.
 The National Museum of the Pacific War deserves a full two hours.
 Opa's Smoked Meats on Main is where you want to be at noon.
 Pick up groceries at the HEB for the next stretch — there aren't many options once you head south.